 Run wild in the play area

 Not far from the visitor centre there's a huge play area where inquisitive minds can be let loose to play.
 Climb high on the wooden abbey, speed along on the zip-wire and spin round and round on the roundabout.
-Parents can keep a careful eye out from picnic tables dotted around, or come and join in with building a den.
+Parents can keep an eye out from picnic tables dotted around, or come and join in with building a den.

 It's a monk's life at Swanley Grange